juntao/arenztopia/content/news/Issue 9.md

 ## Arts
 by Renzo Avila

- Famous movie director, Tom bing, recently passed away. his most popular movie The halloween life is about two kids getting stuck in halloween everyday.
-That movie recently did a re-realease of the movie in honer of him. buy it now for 4.99 Arenzo wherever movies are sold.
+Famous movie director, Tom Bing, recently passed away.
+His most popular movie, The Halloween Life, a Groundhog Day-style children's comedy, is about two kids getting stuck in Halloween.
+The studio recently did a re-realease of the movie in honor of him. buy it now for 4.99 Arenzos wherever movies are sold.

 ## Sports
 by Sam-Louis Alrocaet